-Additionally, the scoped container is configured to use the Di service as both an initializer as well as an abstract service factory - effectively allowing you to fall back to DI in order to retrieve your controllers.
+Additionally, the scoped container is configured to use the Di service as an abstract service factory - effectively allowing you to fall back to DI in order to retrieve your controllers.
+If you want to use Zend\Di to retrieve your controllers, you must white-list them in your DI configuration under the allowed_controllers key (otherwise, they will just be ignored).